-All lanes on I-12 Eastbound near the Amite River currently closed due to vehicle fire
+I-12 Eastbound near the Amite River reopens following closure due to vehicle fire

 Latest Weather Blog

-All lanes on I-12 Eastbound near the Amite River currently closed due to vehicle fire
+I-12 Eastbound near the Amite River reopens following closure due to vehicle fire

-BATON ROUGE — All lanes on I-12 Eastbound near the Amite River are currently closed due to a vehicle fire.
+BATON ROUGE — All lanes on I-12 Eastbound near the Amite River were closed on Sunday morning due to a vehicle fire.

-Troopers with the Louisiana State Police are investigating the commercial motor vehicle fire near mile marker 8, which has caused traffic stretching from the Amite River to Millerville Road.
+Troopers with the Louisiana State Police are investigating the commercial motor vehicle fire near mile marker 8, which caused traffic stretching from the Amite River to Millerville Road.

 Trending News